SQLDBAWithABeard/blogrobsewell/content/post/2017-03-06-quickly-creating-test-users-in-sql-server-with-powershell-using-the-sqlserver-module-and-dbatools.md

 }
 ````

 To check that they have been added correctly I simply use the <A href="https://dbatools.io/Get-DbaDbRoleMember" target=_blank>Get-DbaRoleMember</A>;command from dbatools and output it to <A href="https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.utility/out-gridview" target=_blank>Out-GridView</A>&nbsp;using the alias ogv as I am on the command line:

 ````
 Get-DbaRoleMember -SqlInstance $server |ogv
 ````
 which looks like this:

   ![get-dbarole-memebr](https://blog.robsewell.com/assets/uploads/2017/02/get-dbarole-memebr.png)

 Once we need to clean up the logins and users we can use the <A href="https://msdn.microsoft.com/hu-hu/mt786484" target=_blank>Get-SQLLogin</A> and <A href="https://msdn.microsoft.com/hu-hu/mt786485" target=_blank>Remove-SQLLogin</A> commands from the sqlserver module to remove the logins and if we do that first we can then use the dbatools command <A href="https://dbatools.io/functions/remove-sqlorphanuser/" target=_blank>Remove-SQLOrphanuser</A> to remove the orphaned users 🙂 (I thought that was rather cunning!)

 ````
 (Get-SqlLogin -ServerInstance $server).Where{$_.Name -like '*Beard_Service_*'}|Remove-SqlLogin
 Remove-SQLOrphanUser -SqlServer $Server -databases $database
 ````

 The Remove-SQLLogin will prompt for confirmation and the result of the Remove-SQLOrphanUser looks like this

 ![image](https://blog.robsewell.com/assets/uploads/2017/02/remove-them-all.png)

 When you are looking at doing this type of automation with PowerShell, you should remember always to make use of <A href="https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/get-command" target=_blank>Get-Command</A>, <A href="https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/get-help" target=_blank>Get-Help</A> and <A href="https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.utility/get-member" target=_blank>Get-Member</A>.
 That will enable you to work out how to do an awful lot.
 I have a short video on youtube about this:

-{% include youtubePlayer.html id="zC-KpI89fkg" %}
+ {{< youtube zC-KpI89fkg >}}

 and when you get stuck come and ask in the SQL Server Slack at <A href="https://sqlps.io/slack" target=_blank>https://sqlps.io/slack</A>.
 You will find a powershellhelp channel in there.
 Here is the complete code:

 ````
 #Requires -module sqlserver